 - A course committee of staff and students monitors your feedback on module delivery and the learning experience. - One or more external examiner(s) supports the course team and ensures quality in the delivery and assessment of the course. - You are given detailed feedback on each piece of assessed work, and on non-assessed diagnostic work. - You will have a personal tutor with whom you can discuss your progress and gain additional feedback or advice on learning. - The course sits within the School of Social Sciences and is managed within the guidelines and standards set and assured by the School.

 15. Assessment regulations

-This course is subject to the University's Common Assessment Regulations (located in Section 16 of the Quality Handbook).
-Any course specific assessment features are described below:
+This course is subject to the University's Common Assessment Regulations (located in its Academic Standards and Quality Handbook).